 In health and safety, every other sentence seems to contain an acronym or abbreviation.
 Some words and phrases are just easier to remember if you shorten them down to a few letters.
 But if you're lost in the lingo when asked for your RAMS on the ACM's required in the CDM CPP, this guide will help.

 ACM - Asbestos Containing Material

-Used to describe any material that contains asbestos and should be considered hazardous.
+The term asbestos-containing material (ACM) describes any material that contains asbestos and should be considered hazardous.

 ACoP - Approved Code of Practice